17 Disturbing Health Dangers Lurking in Your Backyard

-While mosquito bites are a rite of passage in the summer, that doesn’t mean every bite is necessarily benign.
-“Mosquitoes are common throughout the U.S. and can carry and spread a wide variety of diseases to humans and animals,” says Steve Durham, a certified entomologist and president of EnviroCon Termite & Pest in Texas.
-“These diseases include Zika, West Nile Virus, dengue, malaria, and chikungunya.”
+While mosquito bites are a rite of passage in the summer, that doesn't mean every bite is necessarily benign.
+"Mosquitoes are common throughout the U.S. and can carry and spread a wide variety of diseases to humans and animals," says Steve Durham, a certified entomologist and president of EnviroCon Termite & Pest in Texas, who notes that mosquitoes can transmit Zika, West Nile Virus, dengue, malaria, and chikungunya.

-Those deer in your yard may be beautiful, but they can carry some seriously dangerous diseases if they’re harboring ticks.
-In fact, it’s rather likely that they are harboring disease-carrying ticks, seeing as rates of tick-borne diseases in the United States more than doubled between 2004 and 2016, according to the CDC.
+Those deer in your yard may be beautiful, but they can carry some seriously dangerous diseases if they're harboring ticks.
+Unfortunately, it's rather likely that they are harboring disease-carrying ticks, seeing as rates of tick-borne diseases in the United States more than doubled between 2004 and 2016.

 Black Widow Spiders

 Black widow spiders are every bit as scary as their name suggests.
 According to the Penn State College of Agricultural Sciences's Department of Entomology, these spiders—found worldwide in warm climates—can cause a spike in blood pressure, muscle pain, and difficulty breathing simply by biting you.

 While you might not even notice a brown recluse spider's bite initially, the side effects it causes later on certainly won't fly under the radar.
 According to the National Capital Poison Control, an untreated brown recluse spider bite can cause tissue death and crater-like scars at the wound site that remain even after your body has healed.
 And for more creepy-crawlies to steer clear of, check out The 50 Most Dangerous Bugs in America.